 REDFERN JON BARRETT

 Born in the north of England in 1984, Redfern is a polyamorous pagan giant with a Ph.D. in queer literature.
 His novel The Giddy Death of the Gays & the Strange Demise of Straights is being published by Lethe Press, scheduled for release in 2015.
 His shorter fiction has featured in the magazines A Cappella Zoo, The Future Fire, Sleek, and Corvus; the anthologies Bestiary, Drag Noir, and Heiresses of Russ; as well as the book Shaped by Time (Danish National Museum, 2012).
-His non-fiction has featured in German newspapers Bild and BZ, as well as Scifi Methods (2012-13), Gender Forum, Polytical, Überlin, and Witches/Sorcières.
+His non-fiction has featured in the newspapers Berliner Zeitung, Bild, and BZ, as well as Scifi Methods (2012-13), Gender Forum, Polytical, Überlin, and Witches/Sorcières.